kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 [**AdFind**](https://www.joeware.net/freetools/tools/adfind/) is a free command-line query tool that can be used for gathering information from Active Directory.

-On the <kbd>meterpreter></kbd> terminal, we will use PowerShell session instead to download AdFind on Windows directory.
-To enable PowerShell session, run the following commands:
+On the <kbd>meterpreter></kbd> terminal,  we will use a PowerShell session instead to download AdFind to the Windows directory.
+To enable the PowerShell session, execute the following commands:

 ```bash
 meterpreter > load powershell